SeanMcQuade/CRMproject/README.md

 # CRMproject
-program to simulate crm experiment
+program to simulate crm experiment.
+This is my first branch